 A router was setup to finish the cut off.

-The lap joint was tested and adjust to get a nice fit.
+The lap joint was tested and adjust to get a nice fit on my floating bed.
 On the bottom plank I cut a 5° bevel along the bottom edge.
 Glue was applied and the two planks clamped together to dry.

 Surround